ChillFish8/Async-PyO3-Examples/README.md

 // Our base Python class that will do the job of Python's
 // coroutine class.
 #[pyclass]
-struct MyCoroutine {}
+struct MyAwaitable {}

-// Adding out async protocol, this makes use awaitable.
+// Adding out async protocol, this makes us awaitable.
 #[pyproto]
-impl PyAsyncProtocol for MyCoroutine {
+impl PyAsyncProtocol for MyAwaitable {
     fn __await__(slf: PyRef<Self>) -> PyRef<Self> {
         slf     // We're saying that we are the iterable part of the coroutine.
     }
 }

 #[pyproto]
-impl PyIterProtocol for MyCoroutine {
+impl PyIterProtocol for MyAwaitable {
-    // This is a optional function, if you dont want todo anything like returning a existing iterator
+    // This is an optional function.
+If you dont want to do anything like returning
-    // dont worry about implementing this.
-    fn __iter__(slf: PyRef<Self>) -> PyRef<Self> {
+    // an existing iterator, dont worry about implementing this. fn __iter__(slf: PyRef<Self>) -> PyRef<Self> {
         slf
     }

-    // There are other return types you can give however IterNextOutput is by far the biggest
+    // There are other return types you can give, however IterNextOutput is by far the biggest
-    // helper you will get when making coroutines. fn __next__(_slf: PyRefMut<Self>) -> IterNextOutput<Option<PyObject>, &'static str> {
+    // helper you will get when making awaitables. fn __next__(_slf: PyRefMut<Self>) -> IterNextOutput<Option<PyObject>, &'static str> {
         IterNextOutput::Return("Ended")
     }